StevenClontz/Stewart-12to16/README.md

 The purpose of these notes is not to replace any calculus or analysis textbook, but rather to be used as a guide/outline for students and instructors covering the topics in a Calculus III course.

 As such, when deemed necessary, mathematical rigor is abandoned for the sake of simplicity or brevity.
-(Many theorems are said to apply only to "nice" functions, and others may omit their caveats entirely.)
+(Many theorems only apply to "nice" functions, which usually assumes some level of continuity or differentiability.)
 Instructors are expected to elaborate during lecture whenever rigor is desired, but students should be able to use these notes as a "good-enough" resource for working on computational problems, particularly the included study problems.

 About the Author
 ----------------